NStrijbosch/hub-module-notes/docs/button.md

-The device class controls all functions linked to the buttons, i.e., left, center, right, connect.
-It can be used via using:
+The button class controls all functions linked to the buttons, i.e., left, center, right, connect.
+It can be used via:

 ```
 hub.button.left
 hub.button.right
 hub.button.center
 hub.button.connect
 ```
-see the examples below for more details.
+See the examples below for more details.

 ## is pressed()